Entanglement negativity, Holography and Black holes: Holographic entanglement Negativity in

 Substituting the expressions given by eq.(\ref{rc1l}) and eq.(\ref{eps}) in eq.(\ref{a12}) we obtain the area ${\cal A}_{B_1}$ as an expansion in $\epsilon_1$ up to $O[\epsilon_1]$ as

 where, $k_1$ is a constant defined as

 Repeating the above procedure we find the expressions for $r_{c3}$ and ${\cal A}_{A\cup B_1}$ from eq.(\ref{rc3}) and eq.(\ref{a13}) as follows

-Now we substitute the expressions given by eq.(\ref{a12l}), eq.(\ref{a23l})and eq.(\ref{a13l}) for the extremal areas ${\cal A}_{B_1},{\cal A}_{A}$ and ${\cal A}_{A\cup B_1}$ obtained in the low temperature regime, in eq.(\ref{ke}).
-This leads to the following expression for the entanglement negativity ${\cal E}$ for the $d$-dimensional boundary CFT in the low temperature regime.
+Now we substitute the expressions given by eq.(\ref{a12l}), eq.(\ref{a23l})and eq.(\ref{a13l}) for the areas of minimal surfaces ${\cal A}_{B_1},{\cal A}_{A}$ and ${\cal A}_{A\cup B_1}$ obtained in the low temperature regime, in eq.(\ref{ke}).
+This leads to the following expression for the entanglement negativity ${\cal E}$ in the low temperature regime as

-where $V=\ell L_2^{d-2} $ is the $d$-dimensional volume of the subsystem-$A$.
+where $V=\ell L_2^{d-2} $ is the $(d-1)$-dimensional volume of the subsystem-$A$.
 The above expression for the holographic entanglement negativity in the low temperature regime may be re expressed in a concise form as

-In the above expression $S_A$ is the entanglement entropy for the subsystem $A$ in the $d$-dimensional boundary CFT dual to a $AdS_{d+1}$-Schwarzschild black hole and $S_A^{th}=\frac{V r_h^{d-1}}{4G_N^{(d+1)}}$ represents the thermal entropy of the subsystem-$A$.
-Remarkably, from the above equation it may be observed that as earlier for the $AdS_3/CFT_2$ scenario, in this case also the entanglement negativity captures the distillable quantum entanglement through the removal of the thermal contribution in this regime.
-This confirms our holographic conjecture for the low temperature regime in the $AdS_{d+1}/CFT_d$ scenario.
-We now extend our analysis to the high temperature regime in the next subsection.
+In the above expression $S_A$ is the entanglement entropy for the subsystem $A$ of rectangular strip geometry for the finite temperature mixed state of a $CFT_d$ dual to a $AdS_{d+1}$-Schwarzschild black hole and $S_A^{th}=\frac{V r_h^{d-1}}{4G_N^{(d+1)}}$ represents the thermal entropy of the subsystem-$A$.
+Remarkably, from the above equation we observe that the entanglement negativity captures the distillable quantum entanglement through the removal of the thermal contribution in this regime and is identical in form to the corresponding $AdS_3/CFT_2$ result.
+This is very significant as our conjecture reproduces the universal feature of the entanglement negativity for the finite temperature mixed state of a holographic $CFT_{1+1}$, in higher dimensions.
+Naturally this provides a strong consistency check for the higher dimensional extension of our holographic negativity conjecture for the low temperature regime in the $AdS_{d+1}/CFT_d$ scenario.
+We now extend the above analysis to the high temperature regime in the next subsection.